PugetSoundAnalytics/pugetsound-portfolio/_posts/2025-06-05-zer0-drive-navigating-the-impossible.md

     For instance, in sales dashboards, at the start of a quarter, there would often be no current-quarter data available, resulting in errors where clear rankings appeared just a day prior.

-    If there's a data lag, ensure the report's date accounts for that delay e.g., using use today()-1 or max(date)
+    If there's a data lag, ensure the report's date accounts for that delay e.g., using use today()-x or max(date)

   - Goal/Budget/Forecast not approved/loaded/etc. *(non-zero number divided by zero/null)*